The importance of sugar in ice cream

 As we know, ice cream consists of three states: solid (ice), gas (air) and liquid (water), in a perfect balance.
 When we remove our ice cream from the ice cream machine, it's not yet balanced: it's still really soft because a lot of the water in the mixture hasn't frozen to ice yet.

-This is because the ice cream maker isn't powerful enough to get the mixture cold enough.
+This is because the ice cream maker isn't powerful enough to get the mixture cold (or solid) enough.
 However, when we transfer the ice cream to the freezer which is much more powerful, more of the water in the ice cream starts to freeze to ice.

 But remember, the water in ice cream isn't regular water.
-When we make the mixture we add sugar.
+When we make the mixture, we add sugar.
 So the water in ice cream is sweetened water with a much lower freezing point than regular water.

 And as more of the water freezes to ice, the concentration of sugar in the remaining water increases, which reduces the freezing point of that water still further.
-Until at some point the concentration of sugar is so great that no more water will turn to ice even at the 0 °F (-18 °C) temperature in our freezers.
+Until at some point the concentration of sugar is so great that no more water will turn to ice, even at the 0 °F (-18 °C) temperature in our freezers.

-This is why even at very low temperatures a proportion of ice cream remains liquid.
+This is why, even at very low temperatures, a proportion of ice cream remains liquid.
 And it's this liquid proportion of ice cream that keeps it soft!

-The degree to which a sugar lowers the freezing point of water is called the "Relative Freezing Point Depression".
 Just like Relative Sweetness, Relative Freezing Point Depression is measured against Sucrose.
 So Sucrose has a relative freezing point depression of 1.0 and all other sugars have values relative to that.

 Different types of Sugars used in Ice Cream

 So, we know that sugars make ice cream sweet, give it body and keep it soft.
 And we also know that different types of sugars do these things to different extents.
-Let's now have a look at those different sugars...
+Let's now take a look at those different sugars...

 Sugar | Relative sweetness | Total solids % | Relative freezing point depression |